codemicro/bar/README.md

 This is a i3wm status bar that's built as a toy project.
 It's pretty basic, doesn't have many features and isn't very configurable unless you want to edit the source and recompile it.

-This interacts with i3 using the [i3bar input protocol](https://i3wm.org/docs/i3bar-protocol.html).
+This interacts with i3 using the [i3bar input protocol](https://i3wm.org/docs/i3bar-protocol.html). i3 versions earlier than v4.3 are not supported.

 ### Features